dcunited001/dcunited001.github.io/_drafts/gravity.md

 mathematically simpler if gravity operates on a different space than the space it manipulates.

-### Nobel Worthy Gravity Waves

-The Gizmodo article mentions a possible Nobel-worthy discovery of gravity waves.
-Apparently a binary blackhole merger has been discovered, which is one of the few events that would produce gravity waves detectable by current means.

-mention:

-- thought experiment: 2 massive objects moving away from each other
-  - really need to create some pics for this kind of stuff

-ideas:

-- viewing astrophysical observations in the universe as streams of information
-  - that is imagine not just the star as a "star," instead imagine it as a stream of photons
-  - and likewise for gravity: imagine it as a stream of information from another object with mass
-    - this information only has an effect once it reaches the other side

-- what are the implications for technology once relativistic effects are overcome?
+### The Universe is Composed of Streams of Information

+I found it interesting to think about photons, bosons, etc as streams of information.
+That is, we're not looking at a star, but we're looking at a stream of photons and imagining the star that's producing them.
+And when we look at the night sky, were receiving long, unbroken streams of photons for each star in the sky.
+These streams aren't just directly to us, but are more like a radial stream of photons from the star.

+It's useful to think of other quantum phenomena in the same way i think.
+Yet it's really hard to imagine gravity as we know it in this way.
+If objects in motion require spacetime to determine their trajectory, what stream of information could provide the spacetime with the information needed to distort?
+We know that gravity is not the result of the interaction of two masses, but instead the interaction of two masses through curved spacetime.

+### A gamm

 assuming the path of a gamma ray burst was not altered by the gravity wave, which it almost certainly would, then both would not reach us with the same time interval they started with.